EPCCed/eidf-docs/docs/services/s3/getting-started.md

     Boto3 provides both an object-oriented [Resources](https://docs.aws.amazon.com/boto3/latest/guide/resources.html) service interface and a [Low-level clients](https://docs.aws.amazon.com/boto3/latest/guide/clients.html) service interface, which maps more closely to S3 service APIs.
 On the 'Resources' page, the AWS Python SDK team advise that the interface is feature-frozen and recommend the use of the 'client' service interface.
 For this reason, the client interface is used in these examples.

-TODO: Add code snippets from `getting_started.py` below and add `getting_started.py` to Git, renamed.
+TODO: Add code snippets from `*.py` and explanatory text.

 ### Get S3 client